-The proposed zone change helps reduce greenhouse gas emissions from transportation by rezoning land along the Cherriots Core Network to MU-II.
-This zone requires a minimum density of 15 dwelling units per acre for exclusively residential development.
+The proposed zone change helps reduce greenhouse gas emissions from transportation by rezoning land along the Cherriots Core Network to mixed-use zoning.
+The two zones proposed, MU-II and MU-III, require a minimum density of 15 dwelling units per acre for exclusively residential development.
 This would require more housing units in future development that is exclusively residential along the Core Network than would be required under the current CR or CO zoning.
 The CR zone has no minimum density.
 The CO zone requires additional lot area for additional density, which limits how many units can be built.
 Allowing additional residential density along a frequent transit line helps reduce the need for single-occupancy vehicle trips and supports transit use.
 This, in turn, helps reduce greenhouse gas emissions from transportation.

-The MU-II zone also allows a mix of uses in close proximity, which means residents can live, work, and shop close to where they live.
-The MU-II zone also requires pedestrian-oriented site and design, which helps to encourage walking as a way to get around.
+The MU-II and MU-III zones allow a mix of uses in close proximity, which means residents can live, work, and shop close to where they live.
+These zones also require pedestrian-oriented site and building design, which helps to encourage walking as a way to get around.
 This further reduces reliance on single-occupancy vehicles as a mode of transportation.

 Reducing single-occupancy vehicle trips helps reduce greenhouse gas emissions.
 Therefore, the proposed zone change conforms with this goal and policy.